 This BAA incorporates MANDATORY foreign disclosure requirements and other important programmatic changes as required by the SBIR and STTR Extension Act of 2022 (Pub.
 L. 117-183).
-These updates can be found in sections 2.2, 2.5, 3.0, 4.2.e., 4.3, 6.0, 8.2, and Attachment 2.
-Proposals that do not include the fully completed and signed Attachment 2 of this BAA (labeled Version 2) in Volume 5 of the proposal submission will be deemed noncompliant and will not receive an evaluation.
-All small business concern/proposal identifying information and a response to every question on the form MUST be provided.
+These updates can be found in sections 2.2, 2.5, 3.0, 4.2.e., 4.3, 6.0, 8.2, and 5.3.h.
+Each proposing small business concern is required to complete the Disclosures of Foreign Affiliations or Relationships to Foreign Countries webform under Volume 7 of the proposal submission.
 Small business concerns are highly encouraged to review the full BAA to remain apprised of any additional recent programmatic changes.